Understanding Spatial Patterns in AP Human Geography: A thorough look

 -

 Spatial Statistics: Statistical methods can be used to quantify spatial patterns and test hypotheses about their causes.
-For example, spatial autocorrelation analysis measures the degree of similarity between neighboring locations.
+To give you an idea, spatial autocorrelation analysis measures the degree of similarity between neighboring locations.

 Examples of Spatial Patterns in AP Human Geography